salatiel6/devgrid_challenge/README.md

 ## What Did Go Wrong
 - Couldn't split `app.py` in desired multiple modules(`run.py`, `views.py`, `features.py`).
 Because when running in Docker, it couldn't import these modules.
 It probably has something to do with PYTHONPATH, but I wasn't able to solve this problem.
+- I tried to run pytest on Dockerfile, but got a little confused on how to manage the directories for manking it works.

 ## Doubts
 - I don't know if I handled SQLite database files on propper way.
 - The pytest coverage returns 100%.
 But I'm  not sure if everything is properly tested.
 - Got some problems when trying to split app.py module, and I don't know what is the real problem.
+- Not sure if it is a good pratice to run pytest on Dockerfile